 Guided school tours will be offered Tuesday through Friday from September 20, 2016, to May 26, 2017.
 Tours begin on the hour starting at 10:00 a.m. through 2:00 p.m.

 Special Exhibition Tours

-Divine Felines: Cats of Ancient Egypt Recommended for grades 4–12; limited to 45 students per hour.
+Divine Felines: Cats of Ancient Egypt Recommended for grades K–12; limited to 45 students per hour.
 From domesticated cats to mythic symbols of divinities, felines played an important role in ancient Egypt for thousands of years.
 This exhibition features cats and lions in ancient Egyptian mythology, kingship, and everyday life through diverse representations from the Brooklyn Museum.
-Tours offered October 11–December 22, 2016.
+Tours offered October 18, 2016 - January 6, 2017.

 If you are interested in bringing your students to see a paid exhibition for free, you must request this on your original form (either docent-guided or self-guided) at least three weeks before your requested date.
 With less than three weeks' notice, students will have to pay the ticket price to visit a special exhibition.